 Lakeland Mills Cedar Log Lounge Chair

 This rustic fire pit chair manages to pair a traditional country look with something a bit more unusual with its slightly curved aesthetic.

-The shape makes this chair from Lakeland Mills one of the most comfortable ones on this list, making it perfect to spend the night on by your fire pit.
+The shape makes this chair from Lakeland Mills one of the most comfortable ones on this list, making it perfect to spend the night by your fire pit.

-Its built to retain its color, but should it start to fade it will do so into a silver or gray like shade that's actually very pleasant.
+It’s built to retain its color, but should it start to fade it will do so into a silver or gray-like shade that’s actually very pleasant.

-It does come unassembled, but for the simple reason that Lakeland Mills recommend staining it prior to use, and doing so without it assembled is a lot easier.
+It does come unassembled, but for the simple reason that Lakeland Mills recommends staining it prior to use, and doing so without it assembled is a lot easier.
 Thankfully, putting it together is really straightforward.

 Outdoor Interiors Eucalyptus Adirondack Chair